tadatoshi/arduino_sketch_builder/README.md

 ### Directory structure

 This is based on the directory structure by **Arduino CMake** with modification to make the directory structure for each Arduino sketch indepedent from each other.

+It is also for not putting cmake related files in the default Arduino directory used by Arduino IDE.

+This directory structure can be set up the code from this gem (See "Code example" below).

 Also GIT related files (such as .gitignore and .gitkeep) are automatically added (but doesn't execute GIT commands so if GIT is not used, those files can be simply ignored).

 The default directory structure is